 Hot Springs, VA

 Thomas Jefferson frequented the resort’s hot springs-fed pools during a three-week stay in 1818, and today the Jefferson Pools offer men’s and women’s areas, each featuring naturally heated spring water pools that are open year-round.
 During the winter months, however, just one pool house is open, and all soaking is co-ed.
-A one-hour soak is $17.

 Yes, there really is a winter wonderland in the South.
 You just have to know where to look — and pray for a snowy winter!